matter-labs/zksync-lite-docs/docs/api/sdk/rust/tutorial.md

 ## Ethereum signer

-An Ethereum signer is mandatory for sending both L1 and L2 transactions, since L2 transactions require an Ethereum signature as a part of 2-factor authentication scheme.
+An Ethereum signer is mandatory for sending both L1 and L2 transactions since L2 transactions require an Ethereum signature as a part of 2-factor authentication scheme.
 It is possible to create a wallet without an Ethereum private key, but such a wallet will only be able to perform read requests to the zkSync server.